 The intent of the UMCCTS Pilot Project Program (PPP) funding is to speed-up the rate of progress to move a research project, clinical finding, or other discovery into a broader network of activities, while maximizing the breadth of interdisciplinary skills applied to the research question.
 We are particularly interested in proposals which feature a clinical scientist working with a basic scientist and proposals with an emphasis on community-based research.

-The next PPP solicitation will be announced in 2014.
+The next PPP solicitation is pending.

 Training of investigators who will make a career of innovative, hypothesis-driven clinical and translational research is a top priority of the UMCCTS.
 The Clinical Research Scholar (K12) Program has been developed to address this need.
 The training program will combine coursework, seminars, and mentored research.